 Both the resin and brine tank bodies have a 10-year warranty against any holes or leakage from corrosion or defect (except the Bargain systems, which have a 5-year warranty).

 Unlike many in the industry, our service techs do not receive a commission on how much they can sell you.
 Their goal is to ensure your satisfaction with your water.
 Happy customers are our business!

 The lease term is a minimum of 12 months.
 Rates for your leased equipment never increase.
 There is also a purchase option in the lease - you will receive up to 6 months of lease payments towards the original purchase price.

 There is no upfront cost with softener systems which are replacing an existing system or installed in homes pre-plumbed for softeners (except the Bargain 'L1' system, which has a $75 minimum installation charge).
-There is initial installation fee on on specialized systems or if excess plumbing is needed.
+There is an initial installation fee on specialized systems or if excess plumbing is needed.
 After our installation assessment, you will always be provided with an upfront statement of any costs

 We offer salt delivery services in the Indianapolis metro area.
 The cost is $7.99 per 50 lb bag of solar salt.
 There is a $5.00 delivery charge.

 With the salt service, we will fill the salt tank for you and inspect it for any maintenance needs.
 It's cheaper than getting salt at the gas station, plus you get the peace of mind knowing your softener system is being checked by our expert techs!